sveawebpay/php-integration/README.md

 define order contents, send order requests, as well as support methods needed to do this.

-###WebPay method overview
-(methods in parenthesises are deprecated), *starred methods are new to 2.0, **double starred methods are not yet implemented in release 2.0b

 *  createOrder -- create order and pay via invoice, payment plan, card, or direct bank payment methods
+*  *createOrder -- (recurring orders)
-*  deliverOrder (with orderRows)-- partially deliver, change or credit invoice, payment plan orders depending on set options
+*  deliverOrder -- (with orderRows) partially deliver, change or credit invoice, payment plan orders depending on set options
-*  *deliverOrder (without orderRows) -- deliver in full invoice, payment plan orders, confirms card orders
+*  *deliverOrder -- (without orderRows) deliver in full invoice, payment plan orders, confirms card orders
-*  (closeOrder) -- cancel non-delivered invoice or payment plan
 *  getAddresses -- fetch addresses connected with a provided customer identity
 *  getPaymentMethods -- fetch available payment methods for a clientid, used by i.e. direct bank orders
 *  getPaymentPlanParams -- fetch current campaigns (payment plan params) for a clientid, used by paymentplan orders
 *  getPaymentPlanPricePerMonth -- calculates price per month over all available campaigns for a specified amount

-The underlying services and methods are contained in the Svea namespace, and may be accessed, though they may be subject to change.
+*  (closeOrder) -- cancel non-delivered invoice or payment plan

+(methods in parenthesises are deprecated), *starred methods are new to 2.0)

 ## 1.1 WebPay::createOrder()
-createOrder() -- create order and pay via invoice, payment plan, card, or direct bank payment methods.
+Use createOrder() to create an order and pay via invoice, payment plan, card, or direct bank payment methods.

+See [CreateOrderBuilder] (http://htmlpreview.github.io/?https://raw.github.com/sveawebpay/php-integration/develop/apidoc/classes/Svea.CreateOrderBuilder.html) class for methods used to build the order object and select the payment method used.

+### 1.1.1 Order building -- a sample invoice order
 The following is a minimal example of how to place an order using the invoice payment method:

 ```php